-Attention: Mental Health Disorders and Substance Abuse Benefits
+Attention: Mental Health Disorders Benefits

-Benefit levels for most mental health disorders and substance abuse are not separately stated.
+Benefit levels for most mental health disorders are not separately stated.
 Please refer to the appropriate subsections below that relate to the services or supplies you receive, such as Inpatient Hospital Benefits, Outpatient Hospital Benefits, etc.